 Effects Travel Ban Will Have On Stocks And Currency Markets

 Immediately, news of President Donald Trump’s travel ban had a significant effect on currency markets.
-The US dollar (USD) and Euro (EUR) have already began showing further signs of struggle in what was already a very fragile market.
+The US dollar (USD) and Euro (EUR) have already begun showing further signs of struggle in what was already a very fragile market.
 Against the Japanese yen (JPY) the US dollar weakened to JPY 103.80 from JPY 104.53 on Wednesday as the euro also fell against the US dollar to EUR 1.1222 from EUR 1.1271.
 There is talk that President Trump could even potentially sign a disaster declaration as a way to free up money to combat the negative effects the travel ban has had on markets.

 US airline stocks, already extremely hard hit by the global coronavirus pandemic, plunged even lower on news of the travel ban.
 The travel restrictions will reduce the aviation industry’s demand for jet fuel, placing further downward pressure on oil prices already weakened following the Saudi Arabia, Russian price war.